jpratt9/john-pratt.com/src/frontend/content/posts/devops-team-structure/index.md

 ![Several people collaborating at a desk, illustrating different DevOps team models.](https://cdn.outrank.so/fa6f58f4-0556-42c4-aa95-73bd51bc70b8/35ad90df-025e-4b18-a395-9dced748f752.jpg)

 When it comes to building a DevOps team, there's no magic blueprint.
 Picking a structure is less about following a trend and more about designing an organization that fits your company's unique DNA.
 A speedboat and a cargo ship are both boats, but they're built for entirely different purposes.
-The same logic applies here—your team's design has to match its purpose, size, and the waters it sails in.
+The same logic applies here - your team's design has to match its purpose, size, and the waters it sails in.

 Let's break down some of the most common models people are actually using in the wild.
 We'll get past the theory and look at how they really work, focusing on communication, who owns what, and where each model truly shines.